phil65/SublimeKodi/README.md

 ##### Misc:

 - Auto-check skin file on saving
-- Create element row (and insert ascending number) for quickly multiplying listitems / buttons
+- Create element row (and insert ascending number starting with [offset]) for quickly multiplying listitems / buttons
 - SkinCheck can also be used from command line with "python script.py PATH_TO_ADDON"
   - requires Python 3.3 interpreter
 - Build skin with texturepacker from command palette